TopCoderJP/TopCoderJP/README.md

 Hi there, I'm Sasha👋
 =====================

-- AWS & GCP certified Cloud Solutions Architect and Registered Pharmacist      ( AHPRA - Australia )
+- AWS & GCP certified Cloud Solutions Architect and Registered Pharmacist      ( AHPRA - Australia ).
+More context:

   - built out ReactJS and ReactNative apps, mostly frontend, some full-stack apps
   - experimented with blockchain smart-contracts and startups